twaclaw/pi-k8s/README.md

 ## Motivation

 Kubernetes (k8s) is an awesome tool.
 It is also a complex beast.
-Most of the time, developers don't have to deal with complexity of setting up a cluster.
+Most of the time, developers don't have to deal with the complexity of setting up a cluster.
 It is possible to use a single node solution (such as [Minikube](https://github.com/kubernetes/minikube) or [microk8s](https://microk8s.io/)), or one of the fully-managed cluster solutions offered by major cloud providers.
 In the former case, the complexity of creating a cluster is non-existent (there is not cluster), and in the latter case is taken care of by the vendor.

  Then why to bother setting up your own cluster?
 Full control solutions (e.g. kubeadm, kubespray) are more flexible and provide finer tunning possibilities.
 Doing it on a small [Raspberry Pi Cluster](https://github.com/twaclaw/pi-cluster) is mainly for the sake of learning and having fun.